gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 static_assert(!has_perimeter<Bar>);
 ```

 It's not an article about sfinae, maybe I'll write one in the future.
-In the meantime, there are great articles that explains it much better than I think I can do!
+In the meantime, there are great articles that explain it much better than I think I can do!
 Anyways, I'll give it a shot.
 In this particular case,  the compiler will try to find the more specialized version of `has_perimeter` for a given set of template arguments.
 If the expression `(<value of T>).perimeter` is invalid, the compiler cannot pick that specialization and will fallback to the default, which is equal to false.
-On the other hand, if the expression is valid, the specialization can be picked, then yeild true.
+On the other hand, if the expression is valid, the specialization can be picked, then yield true.

-This is a simple case of very basic reflection capability, but just this feature alone can yeild impressive results, such as emulating concepts.
+This is a simple case of very basic reflection capability, but just this feature alone can yield impressive results, such as emulating concepts.

 If you're interested in introspection capabilities of C++, please go check
 Jean Guegant's blog post [An introduction to C++'s SFINAE concept: compile-time introspection of a class member](https://jguegant.github.io/blogs/tech/sfinae-introduction.html)

 #### Type Traits

 We also cannot dismiss the type traits library provided by the STL.
 To some extents, it allows reflecting on types by implementing predefine capability or property to check.
-Some on these traits such as `std::is_final` or `std::is_polymorphic` cannot be implemented in pure C++, and needs compiler support.
+Some of these traits such as `std::is_final` or `std::is_polymorphic` cannot be implemented in pure C++, and needs compiler support.

 ## Meta-Querying Objects in C++

 Who dream of writing `$Foo.members()`? yeah, me too.
 But this isn't about the future but what we can do now.
 Does C++ let you
 list the set of members or the set of other things?
 For listing members, unfortunately, no. I don't have a magical solution for you today.
-You can't ask the compiler to instanciate some code for each data members, or for each member functions.
+You can't ask the compiler to instantiate some code for each data members, or for each member functions.
-However, there is one particular construct in the language that exposes it's interface in such a way that let you do all sorts of metaprogramming on it.
+However, there is one particular construct in the language that exposes its interface in such a way that let you do all sorts of metaprogramming on it.

 *Functions*.
 Yes, normal functions, member function, function objects and even function templates (to some extent).
 As long as it's not overloaded,
-you can inspect it's return type, it's parameter types, it's member of which type in case of member functions, and even let you
+you can inspect its return type, it's parameter types, member of which class in case of member functions, and even let you
-inspect how many template parameter it need to take in some cases.
+inspect how many template parameter it needs to take in some cases.

 Why is this big you ask?
-Why do I seem to act like this is a revolutionnary thing?
-Well first, we can use function to transfer behavior and data around quite easily.
-But it is, give me a function object or function pointer, I can tell you how can call it using meta information!
+Why do I seem to act like this is a revolutionary thing?
+Well first, we can use functions to transfer behaviour and data around quite easily.
+Also, the whole interface of a function is the way you call it.
+Give me a function object or function pointer, I can tell you how can call it using meta information!

-This can happen because function and function objects exposes their whole interface in their type or call operator type, such as parameter types and return type.
+This can happen because function and function objects expose their whole interface in their type or `operator()` type, such as parameter types and return type.
 We'll see how we can use this property to make a small reflection library.

 ## Reflecting Free Function

-Querying function to get a list of parameters can be done because all that data is encoded in it's type.
+Querying function to get a list of parameters can be done because all that data is encoded in its type.
 You probably did once reflected a function type by accident, but you know, many good things in C++ happened by accident.
 Here's an example of such code:

 ```c++
 template<typename R>